 The term EGI (European Grid Infrastructure) refers to the production infrastructure – the federated resources brought together by the participants within EGI.eu, or made accessible to the VRC through various MoUs that EGI.eu coordinates on behalf of the EGI community.

+The term HMRC or HMRC VRC refers to Hydro-Meteorology Research Community Virtual Research Community, which comprises scientists, researchers, developers, site administrators, etc. who are working or interested in this field.

-Article 1: Purpose
+Article 2: Purpose

-The purpose of this Memorandum of Understanding (MoU) is to define a framework for collaboration between EGI.eu and the HMRC, which isepresented by the CIMA Research Foundation (CIMA) (hereafter also referred to as “the Party” or the “Parties”).
+The purpose of this Memorandum of Understanding (MoU) is to define a framework for collaboration between EGI.eu and CIMA Research Foundation representing the HMRC VRC (hereafter also referred to as “the Party” or the “Parties”).

 The Parties recognise that this MoU represents the opening of a wider and longer-term discussion relating to collaborative activities that will bring significant benefits to both Parties and the scientific research communities that EGI.eu is committed to support.